jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-    Internally, VMware GemFire uses the Apache Log4j API to log output from Geode components.
+    Internally, [vmware-gemfire-name] uses the Apache Log4j API to log output from [vmware-gemfire-short-name] components.
 Therefore, you must bridge Log4j to any other logging provider (such as Logback) that is not Log4j (`log4j-core`).
 If you use Log4j as your logging provider, you need not declare an adapter or bridge JAR on your Spring Boot application